 Warfarin side effects: Watch for interactions

-Although commonly used to treat blood clots, warfarin (Coumadin, Jantoven) can have dangerous side effects or interactions that can place you at risk of bleeding.
-Here are precautions to take to avoid warfarin side effects.By Mayo Clinic Staff
+Although commonly used to treat blood clots, warfarin (Coumadin, Jantoven) can have dangerous side effects and put you at risk of heavy bleeding.
+Know the warning signs and how to prevent side effects.By Mayo Clinic Staff

 If you've been prescribed warfarin (Coumadin, Jantoven) to prevent blood clots, you probably already know that this powerful drug can save your life if you are at risk of or previously had blood clots.
-But you may not realize how serious warfarin side effects can be.
+But it's also important to remember that warfarin can result in serious side effects.

 When is warfarin prescribed?

 You might be given warfarin if you have:

 - A blood clot in or near your heart that could trigger stroke, heart attack or organ damage

 - A blood clot in your lungs (pulmonary embolism)

 - A blood clot elsewhere in your body (venous thrombosis)

 - A high risk of blood clots forming in the heart, which can be a complication of some heart rhythm abnormalities (arrhythmias)